grrrwaaa/courses/datt4950/agent.md

 ## What is an agent?

 The agent abstraction has arisen somewhat independently in different fields, thus the definition of an agent can vary widely.
-However, in most cases, **an autonomous agent interacts within an environment populated by other agents, but behaves independently without taking direct commands from other agents nor a global planner or leader.** Agent-based models typically operate in parallel within a spatial environment, in which interactions are usually limited to local distances, rather like cellular automata.
+However, in most cases, **an autonomous agent interacts within an environment populated by other agents, but behaves independently without taking direct commands from other agents nor a global planner or leader.** Agent-based models consist of **populations** that typically operate in parallel within a spatial environment.
+Interactions are usually limited to local distances, rather like cellular automata.
 But unlike CA, which roots a program in a particular spatial location (the cell), an agent-based program is typically mobile.
 The following components are usually present:

 - **Properties**: Persistent but variable features of an agent, such as size, color, speed, direction, energy level, and so on.
 - **Input**: Limited capabilities of sensing (or receiving messages from) the environment